Shresthb3/Operating_System/week-3.md

 The predictable resource utilisation patterns should be produced with each application, which allows monitoring the performance and revealing the bottlenecks.

-## References

-*(No specific citations were provided in the text, but this section is included for structural completeness.)*